15-year-old girl swims 28.5 miles around Manhattan to raise money for cancer research

 MANHATTAN, New York (WABC) -- A 15-year-old girl completed what is known as the 20 Bridges Swim -- a 28.5-mile swim around Manhattan -- and it was all for a good cause.

-Maya Mehridge joined the challenge over the weekend as part of Swim Across America to raise money for cancer research.
+Maya Merhige joined the challenge over the weekend as part of Swim Across America to raise money for cancer research.

 The high school junior from California completed the daunting task in eight hours and 43 minutes.